ShisatoYano/FundamentalsOfMachineLearningRegression/README.md

 ## Overfitting problem
 Standard deviation of error is decreasing by insreasing the number of $M$ but, the basis function is getting more curved as follow.
 ![](2019-05-08-23-29-00.png)
+This curve gets close to each sample points but it becomes deformed at a part where there is no sample point.
+This is called "over-fitting".
+The prediction for a new data will become bad.

+## Hold-out validation